 To create a new routine or habit, start by taking the time to reflect on the most recent past.
 There are good times and bad times over the past few months.
 All of them have meaning in our lives and give us experiences that help us deal with the future.
 Those experiences are a great starting point to define what changes we would like to make.

 Ask yourself questions such as what do I want to achieve?
 What do I want to continue doing?
 What do I want to stop doing?
 When asking yourself these questions, you'll conjure up so many ideas that it can be overwhelming.

 This is the reason why so many new goals at the beginning of the year fail.
 We take on too much and try to change too many things all at once.
-This can lead to feelings of frustration and simply giving up on our new goals.
+This leads to feelings of frustration, anxiety and makes us give up on our new goals.